-(2) The contract of sale for the article(s) ordered by you takes effect when the BVG accepts your order by separate email notification or sends the article(s) to you.
+(4) The contract for the ticket ordered by the customer takes effect when the BVG accepts the customer’s order by separate email notification or sends the ticket to the customer.

-(1) The contract of sale for self-print tickets takes effect, on completion of your order, when the BVG enables the “Print ticket now” button to allow you to download your ticket in PDF format.
+(5) The contract for self-print tickets takes effect, on completion of your order, when the BVG enables the “Print ticket now” button to allow you to download your ticket in PDF format.

-(2) The contract of sale for mobile tickets takes effect when the mobile ticket is made available for viewing within the BVG app.
+(6) The contract for mobile tickets takes effect when the mobile ticket is made available for viewing within the BVG app.

 3. Registration and prices

 3.1 Ordering subscription tickets

 (1) Registration is not required if using the offline BVG order form to order subscription tickets.
 You will, however, need to register if you use our online order form.
 The offline BVG order form or the relevant online order form should be used and sent to the BVG at any time up until the 10th day of the month preceding the month in which the subscription is to start.

 It must contain the customer’s first name and surname, date of birth, address, and contract details (email address at minimum).
 If ordering for minors, this information must be provided for their legal guardian.
 If ordering for companies, this information must be provided for their legal representative.

 For legal reasons, tickets can only be sent to addresses in Germany (permanent or current address).